Extending your growing season is one of the best ways to get more from your garden, especially in short season climates.

 (be prepared for a work out shovelling snow!).

 Believe it or not, there are many crops that can handle frosts, harder freezes and snow.
-Some even without protection!
-(Learn 10 crops more cold hardy than kale).
+Some even without the protection of season extenders (Learn 10 crops more cold hardy than kale).
 However if you want to grow food when the temperatures get really low then you’ll benefit from using season extenders so long as you select the right crops.

 The days get hotter and longer in the spring so you’ll want to choose cool season crops that are bolt-resistant in the spring.
 In the fall and winter you’re selecting varieties that are cold hardy as the days get colder with shortened daylight.